From Nazi to Terminator, Europe's media target Merkel

 So far she is doing well on that front, riding high in polls.
 Voters, who have in the last decade tightened their belts and until now accepted restrained wage rises, are fed up with paying for what they see as profligate euro zone states.

-Clearly playing to the domestic audience and signalling that she is prepared to dig in her heels, Merkel told members of her Free Democrat (FDP) coalition partners on Tuesday Europe would not see mutualised debt, or euro bonds, "as long as I live".
+Clearly playing to the domestic audience and signaling that she is prepared to dig in her heels, Merkel told members of her Free Democrat (FDP) coalition partners on Tuesday Europe would not see metalized debt, or euro bonds, "as long as I live".

 Yet critics say even at this late stage in the crisis, Merkel lacks the strategic vision to get Europe back on track.